Talks on Gaza hostage deal taking place at official level in Qatar

 - Oops!Something went wrong.Please try again later.

-Egypt, Qatar and the US are mediating in the talks, which are also intended to lead to the release of hostages held by the Islamist Hamas.
+Egypt, Qatar and the US are mediating in the talks, which are also intended to lead to the release of hostages held by Islamist Palestinian movement Hamas.

 A high-ranking Israeli delegation led by foreign intelligence chief David Barnea met representatives of the mediating states in Paris on Saturday, where reports said "significant progress" was made.